Click here to get the FAQ on IOT staff

 Who is governing Snap4City?
 How is possible to contribute?

 Snap4City started since Km4City former tool.
 A number of partners and companies have developed tools and processes.
-All those that have been accepted in the platform and are Open Source are posted on the GITHUB/DISIT.
-The main partners are those of Snap4City: UNIFI, UNIMI and Snap SRL, Effective Knowledge, plus also former partner of Sii-Mobility for some aspects of Km4City.
+All those that have been accepted in the platform and are Open Source are posted on the GITHUB/DISIT, so that you can contribute directly on GITHUB or contacting us as you like.
+The main partners are those of Snap4City: UNIFI, UNIMI and Snap SRL, Effective Knowledge, plus also former partners of Sii-Mobility for some aspects of Km4City.
 The whole activity is coordinated by DISIT Lab, a not for profit research lab (which is in place since 1994) of the University of Florence which is in place since 1300.
 The rules for contributing to Snap4City are very simple.
 One can contribute with:

 - a new tool and the new tool can be integrated if it respects rules regarding: quality of the code, usability, interoperability with the rest of the platform, security, GDPR compliance, scalability, robustness, documentation in terms of test cases, responsiveness, etc. You can propose a tool as External Service and in that case the requirements are strongly relaxed.
 Tools providing functionalities which are already present in other tools of the resent version can be also accepted.